programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - We first need to access the `updatemenus` parameter: this stores a list of dictionaries, each dictionary storing metadata for various design features.
 - The only design feature we are currently interested in is the dropdown box, which is stored under the `buttons` dictionary.
 - The `buttons` key stores as its value *another* list of dictionaries, where each dictionary represents each 'option' available on your dropdown bar.
-- We'll need to create two 'buttons' &mdash; one for the stacked barchart and one for the piechart &mdash; so our `buttons` list will store two dictionaries.
+- We'll need to create two 'buttons' &mdash; one for the stacked bar chart and one for the pie chart &mdash; so our `buttons` list will store two dictionaries.
 - Each of these two dictionaries will need three key-value pairs:
   - The first, under the `args` key, will specify which type of graph to display.
   - The second, under the `label` key, will specify the text to display in the dropdown bar.
   - The third, under the `method` key, will specify how to modify the chart (e.g. update, restyle, animate etc.).

-Following these steps, we will be able to add a dropdown bar to toggle between a barchart and piechart depicting weapon use in Philadelphia homicides.
+Following these steps, we will be able to add a dropdown bar to toggle between a bar chart and pie chart depicting weapon use in Philadelphia homicides.
 By default, Plotly Express will position the dropdown bar in the **top-left** of the figure.

 Let's take a look at this in practice: